 - 2012 Dan Watson - "I Forgot About Texas".
 During his big year of riding, Dan headed from Arizona to his friend Dick Edward’s home in Arkansas.
 After an early morning start with thoughts of an easy one day ride, realization set in.
 In his own words Dan says “I forgot about Texas”.
 He had forgotten to account for time to cross Texas.
 Even after that fact sunk in, Dan kept going because “I was getting really good gas mileage”.
 He arrived at Dick’s shortly after sunrise the next morning as Dick and Janice were leaving the house for the gym.

 - 2013 Terry Hughes and Steve Martin (Jim Hawthorne Honorable Mention) - “Invisible Cornering Harley”.
 During a group ride Terry failed to negotiate an on-ramp curve and ended taking his Harley Road King off road into some very high prairie grass.
 Jim following said the bike just disappeared and when he went to look all he could see was Terry’s helmet sticking out of the grass.
 Amazingly Terry managed not to dump the bike.
-The first tow truck operator to arrive and suggested riding the bike out, but Terry had no interest in this whatsoever.
+The first tow truck operator to arrive suggested riding the bike out, but Terry had no interest in trying that whatsoever.
 Jim went and got on the bike and found he had no interest in trying it either due to the high grass and an incline.
 Ultimately two trucks were required to winch the machine out.
 Steve Martin received a co-award after he confessed to being Terry’s MSF rider coach.

 - 2014 - Brion Hase - "Local Navigation Skills".
 After managing to elude this award for years, Brion Hase finally received the Big Johnson Award for 2014.
 Brion's local navigation skills where brought into question when he was not able to find the grave site of our lost friend and fellow rider, Al Agrimson during his funeral.
 In Brion's (my) defense, there are many, many grave yards in Sioux City "near a golf course".
 Obviously, this was not a great defense because Brion lost by a nearly unanimous vote from the members (Brion voted for Jim).
-Sorry Tom, for leading you on a one hour ride to no where, but it really was a beautiful day and I think Al would have a real chuckle over our grand ride to find him.
+Sorry Tom for leading you on a one hour ride to no where during the funeral procession, but it really was a beautiful day and I think Al would have a real chuckle over our grand ride to find him.
 Al always preferred riding over golf, and boy did that hearse take off fast.
 I sure hope one of you other clowns can do something grand to win next year.

 - 2015 Lynn Johnson (wife of the award's namesake) "Orange Rider".
 After riding her R1200RT off the road, sort of destroying it, and cracking a few ribs on her way to the Mothers Day Campout, Lynn ordered her husband Jim to find her a new bike.
 When asked what kind of bike, she requested an orange one.